thruthesky/fireflutter/README.md

 **Note:**
 If you meet an error like `No MaterialLocalizations found.
 Xxxx widgets require MaterialLocalizations to be provided by a Localizations widget ancestor.`, then you may think a widget is not under MaterialApp or no localization provided.
 In this case, the context from global key will be used.
 For more details, See <https://docs.flutter.dev/release/breaking-changes/text-field-material-localizations>.

-For instance, if you are using go_route, you can pass the global build context like below.
+For instance, if you are using [go_route package](https://pub.dev/packages/go_router), you can pass the global build context like below.

 ```dart
 //  initialize admin